theloanerkit/elf-homework-2025/README.md

 On a roll.
 This was the fastest one so far, `maxloc` was the mvp here.
 I have made an attempt at guessing the part 2 twist, and I will probably be wrong.
 ### 12:20pm, December 8, 2025
 Ok I guessed the twist :).
 Had to change the size of my ints (and fix one line that didn't work but didn't matter for part 1) but that was basically it.
+### 1:40pm, December 8, 2025
+Definitely getting back into the rhythm of AoC.
+Day 4, part 1 done.
+Another module added, with some functionality I'm sure will come in handy later.